looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         $ kubectl apply -f kubernetes-config/loadtest-cert.yaml

+8. Create a Kubernetes secret called `iap-secret` for your OAuth client-id and client-secret: (be sure to replace the placeholders with your actual values!)

+        $ echo -n <your_client_id> > client_id.txt
+        $ echo -n <your_client_secret> > client_secret.txt
+        $ kubectl create secret generic iap-secret --from-file=client_id=./client_id.txt --from-file=client_secret=./client_secret.txt

+9. Deploy the backend config:

+        $ kubectl apply -f kubernetes-config/config-default.yaml

-8. Create a Kubernetes secret called `website-creds` that contains two entries - `username` and `password` - that tie to the Looker instance you will be logging into (the instance you specified in step 3):
+10. Create a Kubernetes secret called `website-creds` that contains two entries - `username` and `password` - that tie to the Looker instance you will be logging into (the instance you specified in step 2):

         $ echo -n <your username> > username.txt
         $ echo -n <your password> > pass.txt
         $ kubectl create secret generic website-creds --from-file=username=./username.txt --from-file=password=./pass.txt

-9. Deploy Locust master and worker nodes:
+11. Deploy Locust master and worker nodes:

         $ kubectl apply -f kubernetes-config/locust-controller.yaml

-## Better Monitoring and Data Retention
+### Better Monitoring and Data Retention

 While we can now load test Looker at scale the data available from locust out of the box leaves something to be desired.
 Summary metrics are available for download, but the rich time series data is not, and the charts reset on every refresh.